Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 01926 40 83 50 / 07432 849 739

 WELCOME!
-You have taken an important step by seeking therapy with an experienced, mature, well qualified counsellor / psychotherapist helping adults, couples, children, adolescents, families & organisations.
-Appearing on the BBC as an expert, with an unusually extensive range of training behind me, running to a list of several pages, I am professionally MBACP Registered.
+You have taken an important step by seeking research based therapy with an experienced, mature, well qualified, registered, warm counsellor / psychotherapist helping adults, couples, children, adolescents, families & organisations.
+Appearing on the BBC as an expert, with an unusually extensive range of training behind me, running to a list of several pages, I am a full time professionally MBACP Registered practitioner.
 Friendly full-time therapist graduated in 2002, with over 10 years experience in higher level work and first worked with families in the 1980's and as a hypnotherapist from 1997 plus I have NHS hospital experience as a counsellor.
 A former school safeguarding governor, I have routinely had my background checked out for safeguarding on a number of occasions.

-You have the opportunity to grow as a person with interesting powerful practical evidence based psychotherapeutic, counselling and where appropriate psychosexual therapy techniques which I use to empower clients.
+You have the opportunity to grow as a person, to hold your head high as you journey through life with interesting powerful practical evidence based psychotherapeutic counselling and, where appropriate, psychosexual therapy techniques, which I use to empower clients.
+I teach clients tailored practical coping strategies, which you could use in your daily life.

 A large toolbox of techniques is available to tailor to your needs, because I draw upon training and experience in a number of approaches to therapy.